Organization

 About

-Myanmar Independent Living Initiative (MILI) was established in Yangon on 8 May 2011 by six individuals with disabilities who had completed Japan's DUSKIN Leadership Training.
-Formally registered with Myanmar's Ministry of Home Affairs, MILI has grown to 28 local branches across 10 regions and states with over 4,750 members.
+Myanmar Independent Living Initiative (MILI) was established in Yangon on 8 May 2011 to launch the independent living movement for persons with disabilities in Myanmar.
+Led entirely by disabled persons, MILI has grown to 28 local branches across 10 regions and states, with over 4,752 members and 48 staff, making it one of the largest disability-led organisations in the country.

 What They Do